ladromelaboratoire/WP_old_browser/readme.md

  - Filters on the User-Agent basis
  - Filters by Browser & by version
  - Delivers message in French or English
+ - Support caching by redirecting first to a "not_supported" path

 The following features are not included
  - Admin page